Why Use Refillable K-Cups?

 The last few years my mother has been hammering me to help her with various aspects of the business, so when I finished the extensive list of items she needed completed, she said, great now you can work on a blog post.
 I explained I had never written a blog post, and she replied, “Alexander, think about something that interests you and write about it”.

-Being born in Hong Kong and then living the first six years of my life in Tokyo, Japan, I do find that I think differently about the world.
+Being born in Hong Kong and then spending the first six years of my life in Tokyo, Japan, I find that I think differently about the world.
 We moved to Pacific Palisades, California when I was entering elementary school and the healthy beach lifestyle was how I was raised, surfing, playing water polo, eating healthy organic foods, gardening, composting and recycling.
 Now I live in Santa Barbara, where I attend UCSB, and environmental issues are discussed on campus on a regular basis.
 This being said, a lot of my friends at college have keurig coffee makers and other types of single cup serving coffee machines in their houses, so I thought I would do some research on the k cup.

 For the average coffee drinker a day starts with jumping out of bed and brewing that essential cup of coffee.
 Unless of course, you are older, then it is more of a slow roll out of bed and a stroll to the coffee machine.
 In the past decade with the creation of the K-Cup by Keurig, the process of making coffee has been simplified to the push of a button.
 As of 2018, 42% of U.S. coffee consumers own a single-cup brewing device similar to that of a keurig coffee maker, and who would blame them because they are super easy to use with limited clean up.
 While the usage of said keurig coffee machines and other types of single cup coffee machines may benefit the time it takes to produce a single cup of coffee there are certain aspects of these k cup coffee makers, specifically pre-packaged k cups which take away from coffee’s flavor and negatively impact the environment.